What is first party data?

 Collecting first party data gives you a chance not only to store data but also to look deeply into your users’ profiles.
 By using technological platforms, such as DMP, you can integrate data about your users from various sources (website, surveys, apps, games) to create a full view of your customers.
 What he or she likes/dislikes?
 Which products your users wants to buy?
 Which websites do they visit after leaving your page?

 Marketers often enrich their data by external sources (3rd party data), to fill the gaps in their clients’ profiles.
 For example, if they own only email address, by integrating it with 3rd party data, they can gain knowledge about users’ interests, demography or purchase intentions.
 It is really useful in planning future campaigns.
+To learn more about Audience Reports, check our article: How to use Audience Reports to get insights about users?

 How to collect first party data